LucHermitte/vim-compil-hints/README.md

 * V 0.2.x.
     * This plugin is strongly inspired by syntastic, but it restricts its work to the result of the compilation.

-## Notes
-* It doesn't copy qflist() but always fetch the last version in order to automagically rely on vim to update the line numbers.

-* End-user can decide to globally use or disable the plugin, through the menu or the `auto_start` option.
-* When enabled, signs and balloons will be displayed only when the quickfix window is opened.